MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 ### Features that require a minimum version of the client

-The Azure Information Protection clients support auditing (label usage) and endpoint discovery (identifying sensitive information types).
+The Azure Information Protection clients support basic auditing (label usage) and endpoint discovery (identifying sensitive information types).

 Azure Information Protection unified labeling client:

-- Support for auditing and endpoint discovery: Minimum version of 2.0.778.0
+- Support for basic auditing and endpoint discovery: Minimum version of 2.0.778.0

 Azure Information Protection client (classic):

-- Support for auditing: Minimum version of 1.41.51.0
+- Support for basic auditing: Minimum version of 1.41.51.0
 - Support for endpoint discovery: Minimum version of 1.48.204.0

 ### Storage requirements and data retention